 In Transit Inventory: Transit Inventory Definition

-In transit inventory, also called transportation inventory or goods in transit, is any good shipped by a seller but not yet received by a buyer.
+In transit inventory, also called transportation inventory or goods in transit, is any product shipped by a seller but not yet received by a buyer.
 It’s similar to pipeline inventory, almost identical.
 But it’s a term primarily used by the company that’s selling and shipping the product.
+It’s another way of looking at a work in progress shipping order.

 The main consideration shippers must make with in transit inventory is when the ownership of the inventory changes hands, on paper, to the buyer.
 AKA, the buyer officially buys it.
 That can happen either: